 Barko has consistently maintained a reputation for high quality workmanship, but it isn’t just talk!
-We fully support and stand behind our machines with a 1-2-3 warranty that no other company in the industry is willing to match:
+We fully support and stand behind our machines with a 1-2 Warranty.

 All of these coverage periods are based on unlimited hours of machine use, versus some competitors who will cap off the warranty when a loader reaches a certain number of hours on the job.